HOW-TO GUIDES

 Blog>How-To Guides>How to fix a cracked sink

-In this post, we'll guide you through how to fix a cracked sink and a chipped sink - using two slightly different methods for each predicament.
+In this guide, we'll guide you through how to fix a cracked sink and a chipped sink - using two slightly different methods for each predicament.
 In no time at all, your sink will be good as new.

 The easier way to book quality trades